 How We Calculated Estimates of Energy Use and Possible Savings

-Last updated December 2020
+Last updated November 2024

 The initial inputs we used for our hypothetical home included:

-- Located in Montgomery County
+- Located in Lansdale

 - Occupants: Two adults and two children

-- Gas furnace, central A/C, both installed in 2010
+- 80 AFUE gas furnace, central AC, both installed in 2010

-- Thermostat set at 70 degrees for furnace and 73 degrees for A/C
+- Thermostat set at 70 degrees for furnace and 73 degrees for AC

-- Gas water heater, purchased in 2015
+- Gas water heater, purchased in 2010

-- R-11 attic insulation; wall insulation amounts unknown
+- R-12 attic insulation; poor wall insulation

 We introduced various energy-saving improvements to determine how each affected consumption and costs.
 We made these changes one at a time, in isolation from one another.
 Note that, especially for heating costs, if you make one change (say, improve your attic’s insulation), it will reduce overall energy usage and the benefit of making one or more additional improvements (install a more efficient furnace, run ceiling fans, etc.) will be diminished.